-The going concern assumption is a fundamental principle in the preparation of the Authority's financial statements.
-Under this assumption entities are viewed as continuing in business for the foreseeable future.
-Assets and liabilities are recorded on the basis that the entity will be able to realise its assets and discharge its liabilities in the normal course of business.
+Going concern is a fundamental principle in the preparation of financial statements.
+Under the going concern assumption, an Authority is viewed as continuing in operation for the foreseeable future with no necessity of liquidation or ceasing trading.
+Accordingly, the Authority's assets and liabilities are recorded on the basis that assets will be realised and liabilities discharged in the normal course of business.
+A key consideration of going concern is that the Authority has the cash resources and reserves to meet its obligations as they fall due in the foreseeable future.